 I can understand how one may take comfort in being “unanimous” with oneself.
 That said, without admitting that you may be wrong about certain things and without allowing for the possibility that those you disagree with the most might still offer an important perspective that sits outside your field of vision, how can you learn and grow?

-And, so, whilst I’ve avoided making any new year’s resolutions for 2021, I am taking Kristin Hersh’s post as a push to keep focusing on intellectual humility, the mindset that steers our intellectual conduct and acknowledges our limitations for the sake of pursuing deeper truth and more expansive insight.
+And, so, whilst I usually avoid making new year’s resolutions, I am taking Kristin Hersh’s post as a push to keep focusing on intellectual humility, the mindset that steers our intellectual conduct and acknowledges our limitations for the sake of pursuing deeper truth and more expansive insight.

 A reframe of open-mindedness, if you like.